Southern Star Ltd. logo

 While such an event in southern Ireland is very unusual, the previous earthquake which was felt in West Cork was an m2.2 quake, in Courtmacsherry in December 2013.
 Dr Smith said that the centre typically detects about 20 earthquakes per year in Ireland, with the majority occurring in northern Donegal.

 ‘Tuesday’s earthquake seems to have been felt by some people in the Bandon/Crossbarry area, and so far we have received around 80 felt reports from members of the public,’ he said.
-This event was also recorded on citizen science seismometers in the south and west of the country, which are provided by the Dublin Institute of Advanced Studies.
+This event was also recorded on citizen science seismometers in the south and west of the country, which are provided by the Dublin Institute for Advanced Studies.

 Dr Smith is also appealing to those who felt the earthquake to fill out a questionnaire, to help scientists build up an understanding of felt intensities of earthquakes around the Ireland.
 See insn.ie/you-felt-a-seismic-event/questionnaire